dsantos-lean/MyClean/user_stories/user_story_10_CleaningPackages.md

 ## Description:
 As a cleaning company, I want to display the cleaning packages offered by my company.

-## Tasks, see chapter 4.
+## Tasks.

-1.Create a cleaning packages page for users (one and half day) Design layout
+* 1. Create a cleaning packages page for users (1.5 days) Design layout
 Add basic styling for user experience
-2. Design the cleaning packages page layout
+* 2. Design the cleaning packages page layout